h3rald/h3/docs/md/key-concepts.md

 The current route is always accessible via the `h3.route` property.

-#### Route Components
+#### Screen

-A route component is a top-level component that handles a route.
-Unlike ordinary components, route components:
+A screen is a top-level component that handles a route.
+Unlike ordinary components, screens:

-* may have a dedicated *setup* (after the route component is added to the DOM) and *teardown* phase (after the route component is removed from the DOM and before the new route component is loaded).
+* may have a dedicated *setup* (after the screen is added to the DOM) and *teardown* phase (after the screen is removed from the DOM and before the new screen is loaded).
 * may have built-in local state, initialized during setup and (typically) destroyed during teardown.
-Such state is passed as the first (and only) parameter of the route component when executed.
+Such state is passed as the first (and only) parameter of the screen when executed.

-Route components are stll created using ordinary function returning a VNode, but you can optionally define a **setup** and a **teardown** async methods on them (functions are objects in JavaScript after all...) to be executed during each corresponding phase.
+Screens are typically created using the **h3.screen** shorthand method, but they can stll created using an ordinary function returning a VNode, but you can optionally define a **setup** and a **teardown** async methods on them (functions are objects in JavaScript after all...) to be executed during each corresponding phase.

 Note that:
 * Both the **setup** method take an object as a parameter, representing the component state.
 Such object will be empty the first time the **setup** method is called for a given component, but it may contain properties not removed during subsequent teardowns.